 [highlight] Automatic adjustment - [/ highlight] What's more: the special structure allows the cyclist to 'adjust' the hardness of the wheel as he would for the gear shift.

-I know that cyclists will welcome news like this with a little skepticism: it is understandable, given the numerous false alarms of the recent past: it will also be necessary to check the response of a similar product in relation to real usage scenarios, and so it does not seem a bad one. idea to evaluate the potential benefits of this product with some clarity.
+I know that cyclists will welcome news like this with a little skepticism: it is understandable, given the numerous false alarms of the recent past: it will also be necessary to check the response of a similar product in relation to real usage scenarios, and so it does not seem a bad one. idea to evaluate the potential benefits of this product with a little clarity.

 [Youtube] v9SWIsY8rzQ [/ youtube]